dje-dev/Ceres/README.md

 * 384x12
 * 512x15 (as played at TCEC S27 Swiss 7, placing 3rd)
 * 768x15 (as played at TCEC S27 Cup 14, placing 4th)
-* 512x25 (as played at TCEC S27 Entrance League/League 2)
+* 512x25 (as played at TCEC S27 Entrance League/League 2, placing 1st)
 * 640x25 (as played at TCEC S27 League 1)

 * ## Ceres Neural Networks